am-Limitless/Third-Person-Multiplayer-Prototype/README.md

 Spacebar: Jump

 Interact with the Sphere:

-Approach the sphere and press Ui button to change its colour.
+Approach the sphere and press the Ui button to change its colour.

 Networking Setup